tropicsquare/libtropic/tests/integration/integration_tests.md

 $ make
 ```

-Compilation shouldn't take long, for compiling in debug mode replace `cmake ..` with `cmake -DCMAKE_BUILD_TYPE=Debug ..`
+Compilation shouldn't take long, for compiling in debug mode replace `cmake ..` with `cmake -DCMAKE_BUILD_TYPE=Debug ..` (this will allow to step through with a debugger)

 ## Run it all together

-Keep the model running in a separate terminal and execute integration tests in another one:
+While model is still running in first terminal, execute integration tests:

 ```
 ./build/integration_test